manjitxt/manjitxt/README.md

 - Eager to explore the endless possibilities of AI and GenAI in software development.
 - Aspiring to master DevOps methodologies to streamline development processes and enhance project efficiency.

-🔧 Approach:

-- Committed to continuous learning and staying updated with emerging technologies.
-- Thrive in collaborative environments where innovation and creativity flourish.

-🔮 Vision:

-- Envision contributing to transformative tech initiatives that positively impact society.
-- Strive to create innovative solutions that push the boundaries of conventional software development.

 🌱 Continuous Growth:

 - Actively seeking opportunities for professional growth and skill enhancement.